hmcts/delete_testing/docs/index.md

 This guide walk-through the process of deploying an Sample Java application in CFT.

-This guide uses a pre-configured application from a template.
-Application is deployed to a kubernetes cluster.
+An application will be generated from a template and deployed to a kubernetes cluster.
-At the end of this tutorial, you should be able to access an working application via VPN and made changes to it.
+At the end of this tutorial, you will be able to access your application via VPN and will have made changes to it.

 ## Prerequisite